Your Ultimate Guide to Gasparilla 2020

 “We are delighted to add the Gasparilla JazzFEST and Sunday Brunch to our 2019 Seminole Hard Rock Gasparilla Pirate Fest schedule” said Darrell Stefany, President of EventFest and Project Manager for Tampa’s signature Gasparilla Community events (Children’s Gasparilla and Gasparilla Pirate Fest).
 “With construction in downtown reducing our Pirate Fest stages on Saturday, the expansion to include Sunday became a logical addition to our Gasparilla festivities” said Stefany.
 “While our guests come for the Gasparilla Invasion and Parade of the Pirates on Saturday, they’ll come out on Sunday for the music, and we are thrilled to have NAJEE headlining our Sunday JazzFEST this year!”
 Stefany added.

 The last weekend in January is a big one for the city of Tampa Bay.
 People from all over come to celebrate the pirate invasion of Jose Gaspar and his crew.
 About 300,000 people make their way to Bayshore Boulevard for the main parade of Gasparilla in the afternoon after a morning full of mimosa’s and rum filled drinks.
-With so many people coming to town from outside the Bay, there is always bound to be chaos.
+With so many people coming to town from outside the Bay, there is always bound to be chaos, and you need some Gasparilla survival tips from the pros!
 Even those who have been to the parade for years make rookie mistakes on the big day.
-Make sure you make it through the day (at least to after the parade). ~ “It’s not a race, it’s a marathon”
+Make sure you make it through the day (at least to after the parade) with these Gasparilla survival tips. ~ “It’s not a race, it’s a marathon”

 Where To Park and Stand